 Australian Wildlife Society - Movements Throughout History

 - The Wild Life Preservation Society of Australia was formed on the 19th May 1909 in the Royal Society's Hall, 5 Elizabeth Street, Sydney.
-David George Stead, a member of the Naturalist's Society, initiated such a formation.
+David George Stead, a member of the Naturalist's Society, was a strong advocate for the formation of such a Society by writing to the Sydney Morning Herald in 1900 and 1902.
+He commented on the uniqueness of Australia’s fauna and flora and "that we should conserve as much as possible of the land and its interesting tenants”.

 - The Honorable Frederick Earl Winchcombe, MLC (1855-1917) was the first President of the Society.